echong112/henry/README.md

 * AWS S3 Bucket Web Hosting
 * AWS CloudFront

-Redux was used to distill all the user inputs from the click wheel and translate them into screen actions.
-Redux really helped keep the state of the player and the navigation in sync.
+Redux was used to gather inputs from the click wheel and translate them into screen actions.

 ### Points of Interest
 * src